Pometry/Raphtory/docs/source/Analysis/queries.md

 Note that these three examples are equivalent as the trailing units are interpreted as zeros.

 For instance, let's say that you are only interested in the activity of your graph that happened within the year 2020.
-In order to apply an algorithm only over the activity of the graph within the year 2020, you can do this:
+In order to apply an algorithm only over that interval, you can do this:

 ```scala
 graph